- All

 Legislators are far more inclined to support marijuana law reform legislation and hold public hearings if they, as they must, hear from their voting constituency….you!

-Also, these legislative hearings give local, state, national and international media the opportunity to cover the subject of marijuana in an even-handed and objective manner.
+These legislative hearings also give local, state, national and international media the opportunity to cover the subject of marijuana in an even-handed and objective manner.